 - The total social cost of motor vehicle injury crashes in 2017 is estimated to be $4.8 billion.

-- A 2017 study found that only 2/3 of the increase in road deaths can be explained through the increase in vehicles and motorcycles on the road.
-1/3 of the increase is difficult to explain.
+- Some of the increase has been driven by increase in vehicles on the roads and motorcycle crashes, but about 1/3 of the increase is difficult to explain.

 Why don’t you just train better drivers or spend more money on promotion?

 - Improving driver skill and behaviour is an important part of reducing the number of deaths and serious injuries on our roads.
 That is why we’ve made it a priority in the first three years of this strategy to increase access to driver training and licensing.

 - However, it’s important to remember that even really well-trained drivers can make a mistake.
 It’s essential that we also work on a range of system changes – including better road infrastructure, safer vehicles and effective enforcement – to ensure we can meaningfully reduce road trauma.